 Pensions and benefits for a child who has lost a parent

-An orphan's pension is paid to a child aged under 18 whose mother, father or other guardian has died.
-A young person aged over 18 may also receive an orphan’s pension from Kela for a while if he or she is a full-time student.
+An orphan’s pension is paid to a child aged under 20 whose mother, father or other guardian has died.
+A student may also receive orphan’s pension paid by Kela until the age of 21.

 The orphan's pension is based on the dead parent's earnings-related pension or self-employed person’s pension.
 If the parent had not worked for long enough to get an earnings-related pension or a self-employed person’s pension, the orphan’s pension is paid by Kela.